Prepare Now: California Climate Laws Impact Thousands of Businesses

 Efficiencies for Future Rulemaking, Business Performance

-Additionally, companies can leverage the information they gather and report to create business value — rather than viewing the process as simply a compliance exercise.
-For example, it can help inform key risk management functions, identify business opportunities, and improve discourse with investors and other stakeholders.
+Companies can leverage the information they gather and report to enhance decision-making rather than viewing the process as simply a compliance exercise.
+For example, the data can inform key risk management functions, identify business opportunities, and improve discourse with investors and other stakeholders.
+California’s new disclosure requirements also look to establish a baseline of climate reporting that will allow companies to fulfill their jurisdictional requirements for global reporting.

 The law defines a reporting entity as a partnership, corporation, limited liability company or other business entity formed under the laws of California, the laws of any other U.S. state or the District of Columbia, or under an act of U.S. Congress, with total annual revenues of more than $1 billion and that does business in California.